funcompbio/practical2/practical2.md

 ### Question 1

-For how many 7-day aggregation periods do we have COVID19 data for the whole population in Catalunya? (answer: 211)
+For how many 7-day aggregation periods do we have COVID19 data for the whole population in Catalunya? (answer: 215 on October 4th, 2020)

 ### Question 2